michaelkurihara/michaelkurihara.github.io/essays/smartQuestions.md

 >
 >I can do this for k in range(1,c): in Python, which would be identical to for(int k = 1; k <= c ; k++) in C/C++.

 This simple and straight forward question, with one typo, was tagged simply with "python."
 I happy to report no one posted a "RTFM" or a "STFW", but clearly this is a question that could have easily been uncovered by checking the official Python documentation web site.

 Now on first appearance, this seems like a fairly straight forward question, but it is actually problematic for the following 2 reasons:
 - What is the goal?
 Is there a goal?
 - Python2 or Python3?
-Vagueness and typos as a warning sign!
+The warning signs!

 ## What is the goal?
 Is There a goal?